Soluto/taking-care-of-quizness-ui/CONCEPTS.md

 ### [function Components](https://reactjs.org/docs/components-and-props.html)

 Components are small, reusable pieces of a user interface.
 Describing our code this way can reduce duplication, and also allow us to logically separate our code in a way that matches the theoretical concepts behind our applications domain of knowledge.
+Function components allow a more concise syntax that is also easier to read and understand.